milikkan/grind75-leetcode/README.md

 [Grind75](https://www.techinterviewhandbook.org/grind75) is a study plan that contains 75 LeetCode questions in an increasing difficulty order.

 My aim is to solve all the problems in 8 weeks, which is the default plan.
-(Number of questions and weekly time allocation can be customized but I chose to stick to the default one.)
+(Number of questions and weekly time allocation can be customized but I chose to stick with the default one.)

 ## Main Challenge rules:
 1. Solve at least one question every day.